nbailey1776/csc491-control-systems/README.md

 See the Controls setup PDF found in this repo (Controls_code_setup.pdf) for how to set everything up.

->  The LateX project folder has also been included for easy editing later.
+>  The LateX project folder has also been included for easy editing later, as "Controls_code_setup_latex".

 Note that if PyCharm was downloaded instead of VS Code, the section on downloading VSCode in Controls_code_setup.pdf can be skipped.